 The Beauty of Nature: How to Incorporate Native Plants in Garden Landscaping

-But perhaps even more often is how we tend to overlook how functionality, history, and sustainability can play an integral role in our softscaping arrangements while still maintaining a sense of integrity and beauty in our landscaping.
+But perhaps even more often, we tend to overlook how functionality, history, and sustainability can play an integral role in our softscaping arrangements while still maintaining a sense of integrity and beauty in our landscaping.

 Incorporating native plants into your garden landscaping is not only a visually appealing choice but also an eco-conscious one.
 Native plants are those that naturally occur in a specific region, and they offer numerous benefits to your garden and the environment – not to mention will provide any backyard with completely unique and distinctive surroundings.